dave-hillier/bullfirst/README.md

 ## CSS
 ### Responsive
 Improved the layout on narrower displays.
 Now moves the chart below and the table fills the width when the display is too narrow to fit both on the same row.
+The top buttons move under the logo.

 ### Avoid the globals
 For example, you can only have one style of table.